intel-retail/documentation/Architecture/performance_benchmarking.md

 ### Input Source Types

-For performance inputs we support RTSP, USB camera, Intel® RealSense™ Camera, and video files.
-For test consistency it is recommended to use a video loop with an RTSP stream.
+For performance inputs we support RTSP video streams, USB camera, Intel® RealSense™ Camera, and video files.
+For longer benchmarking runs it's recommended to use a video loop with an RTSP stream for inference result consistency.
 As an option a RTSP [Camera Simulator](https://intel-retail.github.io/automated-self-checkout/run_camera_simulator.html) is provided with the performance script.

 [Input Source Types](https://intel-retail.github.io/automated-self-checkout/pipelinebenchmarking.html#input-source-type)